Yuk Young-soo

 Yuk Young-soo (Korean: 육영수; 29 November 1925 – 15 August 1974) was the wife of the 3rd South Korean president Park Chung-hee and the mother of the 11th South Korean president Park Geun-hye.
-She was killed in 1974 during an attempted assassination of her husband, Park Chung-hee.
+She was the first lady when Park was in office, from 1962 until she was killed in 1974 during an attempted assassination of her husband.

 Early life

-Yuk was born in Okcheon County, North Chungcheong Province, Korea in 1925, the second of three daughters of a prosperous self-made landlord.
-She graduated from Baehwa High School for Girls (presently known as Paihwa Girls' High School).
-In August 1950 she met Park Chung-hee through a relative who was serving under Park.
-On 12 December 1950 she married Park Chung-hee.
+Yuk was born in Okcheon County, Chūseihoku Province, Korea, Empire of Japan in 1925.
+She was the second of three daughters of a prosperous self-made landlord.
+She graduated from Paihwa Girls' High School.
+In August 1950 she met Park Chung Hee through a relative who was serving under Park.
+On 12 December 1950, she married Park Chung-hee.
 While her mother supported her choice of husband, Yuk's father was against the match, so she married without his blessing.